GAumala/blog/static/posts/2018-09-03-is-this-finally-working-oh-hello-world.md

    have statistics about site usage, but such data should be gathered in a way that is anonymous, unobtrusive, and only if the user explicitly agreed to participate.
-3. **Mantainable.** I will be mantaining this on my own free time, which is *very* limited, so things should be as simple as possible.
+3. **Maintainable.** I will be maintaining this on my own free time, which is *very* limited, so things should be as simple as possible.
 Everything should be automated, unless the task at hand is too ambiguous or dangerous for a machine to do it.
 I shouldn't have to reinvent the wheel unless I'm having